ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.3.4 ***
+- FIX: Fixed broken support for UART5 in STM32 serial driver (bug 3434094)
+  (backported to 2.2.8).
 - FIX: Fixed broken TIM8 support in STM32 PWM driver (bug 3418620).
 - FIX: Fixed halconf.h file corrupted in some STM32 demos (bug 3418626).
 - NEW: Reorganized the STM32F1xx hal_lld_xxx.h files in order to distribute the capability macros into the appropriate file (previously those were all in the common hal_lld.h).
+- NEW: Added HAL support for the STM32F4xx sub-family.
+- NEW: Added handling of USART6 to the STM32 serial driver.
 - NEW: Added USE_COPT setting to all makefiles, contributed by Mabl.
 - NEW: Added EXT driver implementation for AT91SAM7x, contributed by Florian.
   (TODO: Test application missing).